omotayoakande-sec/SOC-Login-Threat-Monitor/README.md

 1. **Block** `203.0.113.45`, `45.33.32.156`, and `91.108.4.0/24` at the perimeter firewall
 2. **Lock** alice's account pending investigation
-3. **Enable MFA** for all user accounts — would have neutralised all simulated attacks
+3. **Enable MFA** for all user accounts would have neutralised all simulated attacks
 4. **Implement account lockout** after 5 failed attempts within 10 minutes
-5. **Investigate** `8.8.8.8` appearing as a login source — indicates spoofing or misconfiguration
+5. **Investigate** `8.8.8.8` appearing as a login source, indicates spoofing or misconfiguration
 6. **Expand log ingestion** to include firewall, DNS, and endpoint logs for cross-source correlation

 ---